 Education and Early Career

 Abdulellah was chosen to join the KAUST Gifted Student Program (KGSP).
 He is a graduate of Rutgers University where he received a B.S. degree in Computer Science, with a focus on data science and artificial intelligence.

-Regarding his early career, Abdulellah did many internships during his studying.
+Regarding his early career, Abdulellah did many internships during his studies.
 In 2015, he worked for 1 year as a Public Relations Officer at Rutgers University in New Brunswick, New Jersey, USA.

 After that, he was a Software Engineering Intern at The University of Texas at Austin in Texas, USA he developed an accurate, fast, and safe ground station for data collection when using sensors attached to a gumstix quadcopter, assembled at the University of Texas at Austin’s Cockrell School of Engineering.
 This project was initially a speculation of having a very accurate tool to collect aircraft principle axes data as soon as the quadcopter’s roll, pitch and yaw angles are successfully calibrated.

 After returning to KAUST, he was a Digital Image Processing Intern.
 He worked on developing a reliable way to rectify urban images manually and automatically.
 Also, he had an internship in Deep Learning in which he implemented deep learning applications using Keras, PyTorch, and fast.ai.

 Abdulellah is proficient in Python, Java, and deep learning technologies such as Keras and PyTorch.
 He’s interested in youth development as well as scientific research in the field of computer science, specifically in machine learning, deep learning, and data science.